-We have a combinations of microservices running on .Net Core and NodeJS that handle various distinct functions, from handling the UI, to queuing and processing the large streams of data we need to ingest.
+We have a combination of microservices running on .Net Core that handle various distinct functions, from handling the UI, to queuing and processing the large streams of data we need to ingest.

 This handles how we connect securely to the cluster and handle permissions and grants to the different services the system is made up of.

 - SqlServer - Manages our relational data storage.
 Free developer editions are sufficient.
-It can run in Windows or Linux.
 Alternatively a SAAS option (like SQL Azure) can be used.